 The costs for shared hosting are pretty average compared to other Canadian hosting providers, but the managed WordPress plans cost a lot more than some of CWH’s rivals.
 Bluebird Hosting, for example, has WordPress-specific plans with more features, but at roughly the same price as CWH’s basic shared hosting plans.

-You also need to check how much your hosting is actually going to cost you, since the advertised price for hosting is based on you paying upfront for two years.
-The minimum term for your hosting plan is one year – there are no monthly or quarterly payment options, unfortunately.
+You should also verify the actual cost of your hosting, as the advertised price is calculated based on a two-year upfront payment.
+The minimum term for your hosting plan is one year, and unfortunately, there are no monthly or quarterly payment options available.

 You can pay for your hosting via credit or debit card only, but all major credit cards are accepted.
 As I’ve already mentioned, there’s a 60-day money-back guarantee on hosting plans (the cost of domains and SSL certificates won’t be refunded) so you can request a refund if you decide that CWH isn’t the right host for you.